oskar-c/SH-1.3/README.txt

 to filter for the desired color, and produce an output image that contains only the desired color splotch, all else being made black.

 To run standalone:
+1. In Github, click "Code", and select "Download ZIP" from the dropdown menu
+2. Extract the zip file.
-1. Open the "build" folder
+3. Open the "build" folder
-2. Open the "Debug" folder
+4. Open the "Debug" folder
-3. Run the "SH_executable" file
+5. Run the "SH_executable" file
-4. The program should run as expected!
+6. The program should run as expected!
+If you want to try it with different images, simply place your chosen image into the debug folder, and edit the "imread" function with your image filename.